 6. Cat Purring

 Does your cat make a weird noise that we haven’t covered?
-Describe it to us in the comments below!
+How can people better understand their kitties on National Day of Listening?
+Let us know in the comments below!